aliibrahim80/dalilcoin/doc/howtostake.md

 ...
 ```

-If this was successful, you can now stake with or spend the airdrop coins.
+If this was successful, you can now spend the airdrop coins to
+an address to stake with them.

 8. Prepare your wallet and decide how to treat dalilcoin rewards.